 Commissioner Haines also serves as liaison to the Department of Information Technology, which provides technical support to all County government agencies.

 She serves as the Board’s representative to the Southern New Jersey Freeholders Association, an alternate to the New Jersey Transportation Planning Authority and liaison to the LACADA.

-Prior to joining the Ocean County Board of Chosen Freeholders, Freeholder Haines served as the Executive Director of the New Jersey Lottery from July 1994 to February 2002.
-Freeholder Haines also served as state 10th Legislative District Assemblywoman from 1992 to 1994.
+Prior to joining the Ocean County Board of Chosen Freeholders (now known as Board of Commissioners), Commissioner Haines served as the Executive Director of the New Jersey Lottery from July 1994 to February 2002.
+Commissioner Haines also served as state 10th Legislative District Assemblywoman from 1992 to 1994.
 She served as the New Jersey General Assembly Assistant Majority Whip.
 She also served on the Toms River (formerly Dover Township) Township Committee in 2002.
 She was Clerk of the New Jersey Assembly and also served as a Legislative Aide for state Senator Robert Singer.

-Freeholder Haines is a member of the Rotary Club of Toms River, the Toms River Student Loan Fund Board and the Advisory Council for Big Brothers/Big Sisters.
+Commissioner Haines was a member of the Rotary Club of Toms River, the Toms River Student Loan Fund Board and the Advisory Council for Big Brothers/Big Sisters.

 She also has served as a speaker and mentor for the Christine Todd Whitman Excellence in Public Service Series.

-Freeholder Haines is the National Republican Committeewoman – New Jersey since 2004 and is co-chair of the Republican National Committee Northeast Region since 2013.
-She also served as a delegate in 2008, 2012 and 2016 for the Republican National Convention and has represented the state on numerous committees.
+Commissioner Haines is the National Republican Committeewoman – New Jersey since 2004 and is co-chair of the Republican National Committee Northeast Region since 2013.
+She also served as a delegate in 2008, 2012, 2016 and 2020 for the Republican National Convention and has represented the state on numerous committees.